Magnetically-Driven Neutron-Rich Ejecta Unleashed: Global 3D Neutrino-General Relativistic Magnetohydrodynamic Simulations of Collapsars Probe the Conditions for r-process Nucleosynthesis: Summary

 \section{Summary}

-In this letter, we present the first global GRMHD simulations of collapsar explosions incorporating two-moment neutrino transport.
-We demonstrate that strongly magnetized disks eject massive ($ M_{\rm ej} \approx 1\,\msun $) neutron-rich ($ \ye < 0.25 $) outflows at extreme mass accretion rates ($ \dot{M} \sim 10\,\msun\,\s^{-1} $).
-We also show that strong magnetic fields, necessary for outflow launching in collapsars, shorten the accretion timescales in the disk and thus suppress further disk neutronization.
+In this Letter, we present the first global GRMHD simulations of collapsar explosions incorporating M1 neutrino transport.
+We demonstrate that strongly magnetized disks eject massive ($ M_{\rm ej} \approx 1\,\msun $), neutron-rich ($ \ye < 0.25 $) outflows at extreme mass accretion rates ($ \dot{M} \sim 10\,\msun\,\s^{-1} $).
+We also show that strong magnetic fields, necessary for outflow launching in collapsars, shorten the accretion timescales in the disk, simultaneously growing the neutrino-cooling timescales due to decreasing densities and thus suppress further disk neutronization.

 As the system approaches a MAD state, disk outflows unbind neutron-rich material from the disk midplane, and a Kerr BH also launches twin relativistic jets.
 The interaction between the jets and the disk outflows forms a neutron-rich cocoon that mixes with the neutron-poor gas in the star.
 However, the field growth in the disk reduces the accretion timescale below that of weak interactions, rendering disk neutronization and jet launching mutually exclusive.
 Despite this, the outflows still transport some of the neutron-rich material synthesized in the disk, suggesting a potential mechanism for powering $r$-process ejecta from collapsars.
 A similar trade-off between unbinding neutron-rich material from the disk and disk neutronization was observed in hydrodynamic collapsar simulations \citep{Just2022,Dean2024}.
 In these simulations, the absence of a magnetized outflow delays the rapid expansion of the shock until the disk transitions to the advection-dominated accretion flow phase due to the decreasing disk density.